Masterpiece Stories

 Composition

 Elements of strong lines, bold shapes, and pure colors make Alf Rolfsen’s The Railway Station an interesting painting to view and speculate over.
 They divide the composition into smaller areas of focus while also linking other elements together.
-For example, the iron girders of the station’s ceiling form a visual bridge over the left and right platform.
+For example, the iron girders of the station’s ceiling form a visual bridge over the left and right platforms.
 Also, the red of the left porter echoes the red of the right train.
 Creamy shades of color are found throughout the composition.
-We seen them in the fur coat of the countess, the steam of the trains, and the highlights of the luggage.
-In contrast, colour is also used to isolate people in a large crowd.
+We see them in the fur coat of the countess, the steam of the trains, and the highlights of the luggage.
+In contrast, color is also used to isolate people in a large crowd.
 Complimentary and contrasting color schemes add visual interest throughout the painting’s composition.

 The Railway Station can be seen in the Nasjonalmuseet of Oslo, Norway.
-It is a Norwegian jewel of 1930’s modernism.
+It is a Norwegian jewel of 1930s Modernism.
 Alf Rolfsen has indeed created a masterpiece.

-• Den store stasjon.”
-Nasjonal ressursbank DKS: Visuell kunst.
+Den store stasjon, Nasjonal ressursbank DKS: Visuell kunst.
 Nasjonalmuseet.
 Accessed November 21, 2020.

-• Lathion, Jacques.
-Den store stasjon.
-Collection.
-Nasjonalmuseet.
+Jacques Lathion, Den store stasjon, collection, Nasjonalmuseet.
 Accessed November 21, 2020.

 Recommended

-James W Singer 13 March 2023
+James W Singer 17 November 2024